 How to Make Baked Yuca Fries

-Boil: Start by putting the cut-up yuca in a pot with water and bringing it to a boil.
-It needs to simmer for about 5 minutes, until it’s cooked about halfway through.
+- Step 1: Boil the Yuca.
+Put the chopped yuca in a pot of water and bring it to a boil.
+Then turn the heat down and simmer for 5 minutes, until the yuca is cooked about halfway through.

-Roast: Arrange the yuca on a baking sheet in a single layer and bake until the fries are golden brown and crisp, 20 to 30 minutes.
+- Step 3: Bake the Fries.
+Arrange the yuca in a single layer on a baking sheet, and bake until the fries are golden brown and crisp, 20 to 30 minutes.
 It’s super important to bake these in a single layer so each fry has a chance to crisp up; if they’re too crowded, the fries will steam and become mushy instead.

 While the yuca is in the oven, make the sauce.
-This tangy cilantro-lime dip is super simple to make: just combine mayo, cilantro, garlic, and lime juice in a blender (or Vitamix, Nutribullet) and blend until smooth!
+This tangy cilantro-lime dip is super simple to make: just combine mayo, cilantro, garlic, and lime juice in a blender and blend until smooth.

 - Mexican Rice and Beans Casserole